jayinc/docs/content/slu-examples/example-configuration/_index.md

     title: "Example Configurations"
     parent: "Configuring Your Application"
 ---
+You can choose these as a starting point when creating a new application on the [Speechly Dashboard](https://www.speechly.com/dashboard).
+The examples can be expanded further to build more complex applications.
 # Speech-to-text: an empty configuration
 <table>
 <tr>
 <td>
 <p>
 An empty configuration provides a transcript, but no intents or entities.
-Use this if
+Use this
 <ul>
-<li>you want to build your own configuration from scratch,
-<li>your application only needs basic transcription capabilities,
+<li>if your application only needs basic transcription capabilities,
-<li>you want to try out our non-adapted speech-to-text-service.
+<li>for trying out our non-adapted speech-to-text-service, or
+<li>when you want to build your own configuration with custom intents and entities from scratch.
 </ul>
 </p>
 <p>